riganti/dotvvm-docs/Pages/concepts/dothtml-markup/server-side-styles.md

   .SetDotvvmProperty(GridView.VisibleProperty, StyleOverrideOptions.Ignore);
 ```

+## Define the style properties

 The `Register` method returns an instance of `StyleBuilder` that lets you modify the control.
-You can set default values of attributes and properties or override them completely.
+You can set default values of attributes and properties, or override them completely.
 These method calls can also be chained.

 ```CSHARP
 // This will change the class on all buttons that do not have any